w3hc/gov-docs/deployment.md

 ## Checklist

+{: .warning }
+For security reasons, the `votingPeriod` is denominated in **number of blocks**.
+By default, it's set to `300` (a few minutes) for testing purposes.
+The Web3 Hackers Collective has it set to 40320 (6 days on pre-Bedrock Optimism Mainnet).
+Two weeks is often recommended.
+You can calculate it using the explorer of a given network.

 - Make sure the addresses of the first members are correct
 - Edit the value of the `metadata` variable
 - Run the `deploy-nft.ts` script